Oldranda1414/nix-config/README.md

 after the installation is done, poweroff the vm

-then run to restart the vm with the installed system
+then run the following to restart the vm with the installed system

 ```sh
   qemu-system-x86_64 \